Image

 The city is also still attempting to find a Director of its Department of Public Works.

-Sunny, with a high of 89 and low of 64 degrees.
-Sunny for the morning, overcast overnight.
+Sunny, with a high of 66 and low of 38 degrees.
+Sunny during the morning, overcast during the afternoon and evening, clear overnight.